Sagebox/Sagebox/Examples/10-liners/ReadMe.txt

     The Fractal Tree will be its own Example Sagebox Project soon, including a version that writes out an AVI to create a 60fps animation that can be converted into a WEBM, GIF, or MP4.

+    6. Lissajous (with user input)

+    Lissjous is somewhat of a basic program, but shows some nice use of the simple graphics routines, as well as showing a little more advanced/intermediate programming with the use of the CfPoint structure for point-based math operations, as well as the powerful dialog.GetFloat() function to get a number from the user.

     5. Circles

-    A basic program, but still preety.
+    An even more basic program, but still pretty.
 This program prints 50 circles around a larger circle.
     This program displays an Exit Button on the bottom of the screen, which is a function used to let the user know the program has ended -- other examples simply wait for the window to close (without a button)